Innovation-Advisory-Links-Foundation/DigitalHandshake-Backend/README.md

 #### Test Node

-You can run an EOSIO node for testing in parallel with the development container to run smart contract tests in a production-like environment.
+You can run an EOSIO node for testing to run smart contract tests in a production-like environment.
 You need to change the `--dev` above with `--test`.
+The dev and test nodes can run in parallel.

 EOSIO test node will occupy the ports **8889** and **9877**.
 Make sure nothing else is already running on these ports.

-To start EOSIO with Docker in testing mode (nb. this will not run any test!):
+To start the EOSIO node with Docker for testing:

 ```bash
 npm run start:eosio-test